Guide to DAFT treaty for US citizens moving to the Netherlands (2025)

 In recent years, Europe has become an increasingly attractive destination for American entrepreneurs and professionals.
-The Economist recently reported that factors such as remote work opportunities, concerns about gun violence, and political polarization in the US have contributed to this trend.
+It has been widely publicised by among others The Economist and the New Yorker that factors such as remote work opportunities, concerns about gun violence, and political polarization in the US have contributed to this trend.
 Additionally, the desire for work-life balance, access to universal healthcare, and the allure of rich cultural experiences have made European countries like the Netherlands particularly appealing.

 In this guide we will go through the advantages, requirements, a step-by-step process and timeline and an overview of pricing.